-Check in with your AIPP Coordinator to discuss your review by a Registered Accessibility Specialist (RAS).
-If a project budget is over 50K, a full Texas Department of Licensing and Registration (TDLR) report is required and must be provided by a RAS.
+Check in with your AIPP Coordinator to discuss your need for a review by a Registered Accessibility Specialist (RAS).
+This review will need to happen prior to final design approval, so the artist has the opportunity to make any revisions needed.

+If a project budget is over \$50,000, a full Texas Department of Licensing and Registration (TDLR) report is required and must be provided by a RAS review.

-For project budgets under \$50,000, a written RAS review, indicating that components comply with accessibility standards, is probably needed.
+For projects under \$50,000, a written Registered Accessibility Specialist (RAS) review, indicating that components comply with accessibility standards is probably needed, since AIPP expects every piece in our collection to be accessible by the entire population of Austin.
+No final review is needed once the project is installed for projects under \$50,000.